python/mypy/docs/source/protocols.rst

    :py:func:`isinstance` with protocols is not completely safe at runtime.
    For example, signatures of methods are not checked.
-The runtime implementation only checks that all protocol members exist, not that they have the correct type.
+The runtime implementation only checks that all protocol members exist, not that they have the correct type. :py:func:`issubclass` with protocols will only check for the existence of methods.

 .. note::
    :py:func:`isinstance` with protocols can also be surprisingly slow.